TrueCar/gluestick/README.md

 ## Generators
 To help speed up development, GlueStick includes generators for common types of files.
+For Gluestick provided generators, you also need to provide an entry point `-E` where the files should be included: `shared` or `apps/${appName}`

 #### Container Generator
-The container generator will create a basic React component in the containers folder that is already hooked up to redux using the `@connect` middlware.
+The container generator will create a basic React component in the containers folder that is already hooked up to redux using the `@connect` middleware.

 Example:
 ```
-gluestick generate container MyContainer
+gluestick generate container MyContainer -E shared
 ```

 #### Component Generator